 Spine Community News: Taltz (Ixekizumab) is a biologic, anti-Il-17 antibody that is approved by the US Food and Drug Administration (FDA) for the treatment of psoriasis and psoriatic arthritis.
-Recently published information from a pivotal phase 3 clinical trial suggests Taltz may also be an effective treatment of ankylosing spondylitis.
+Updated clinical trial results from the American College of Rheumatology Annual Meeting in Chicago for the pivotal phase 3 COAST-V clinical trial suggests Taltz will be an effective treatment option for ankylosing spondylitis (AS).

 The COAST-W clinical trial evaluated the effectiveness and safety of Taltz for the treatment of ankylosing spondylitis in difficult-to-treat patients who had failed one or two anti-tumor necrosis factor antibody therpies.
 The COAST-V clinical trial enrolled 341 patients with AS who were subsequently treated with Taltz, Adilumamab (ADA) or placebo (no treatment).
 Individuals response to treatment was assessed 16 weeks from the initiation of treatment.
 Individuals who participated in the study were on average 41 years of age and had AS an average of 16 years.